plan-be/iode/api/DESCRIPTION.md

 ## Group "Global Utilities"

- - buf.c        share a large allocated buffer in different parts of the application
+ - buf.c        shares a large allocated buffer in different parts of the application
- - pack.c       packing (serialize) and unpacking (deserialize) objects.
+ - pack.c       packs (serialize) and unpacks (deserialize) objects.
  - per.c        functions for manipulating PERIOD and SAMPLE in IODE.
  - yy.c         helper functions for reading and writing IODE ascii files.
  - b_iodeini.c  reading and writing parameters in the iode.ini file